On this page

 - In England, only one in five dependent drinkers are predicted to be in treatment.
 (PHE, 2021)

 - From 2013/14 to 2019 there was a 20% decline in the number of people entering alcohol treatment, despite the number of people in need remaining stable.
-Numbers entering treatment have begun to increase and there was a 10% rise in people seeking treatment for alcohol only in 2021/22, however these numbers remain lower than in 2013/14.
-(PHE, 2019) and OHID, 2023)
+Numbers entering treatment increased since, and there was a 9% rise in people seeking treatment for alcohol only from 2022/23 to 2023/24.
+(OHID, 2024)

 Briefings